martin-bucinskas/RSSBuddy/README.md

 #RSSBuddy Java Library

 A simple but powerful Java library for parsing RSS feed.
+Currently does not work with CSV files and strangely with some XML RSS feeds (such as Yahoo!Finance XML).

 ##Built Upon